R-Madhuram/DartmouthCapstone_CrudeOilPricePrediction/readme.md

 In this work we propose to utilize ML techniques
 1. ARIMA family of models from stats libraries
 2. SOTA packages FB/Meta Prophet, LinkedIN SilverKite
-3. SOTA library ScaleCast for ensemble modeling. to forecast the crude oil price.
+3. SOTA library ScaleCast for ensemble modeling

+to forecast the crude oil price.

 ## **Project Description:**